jaredpalmer/country-fns/README.md

 ## Quick Example

-With Globalist, it's easy to make country select input in React.
+Imagine you need to make a "Select Country" input.

 ```jsx
 import React from 'react'